What We Do

 - Helping Communities

 Daily, sustained protection of wild gorilla populations is the foundation of our work and has helped bring mountain gorillas back from the brink of extinction

 Operating since 1967, we are the world’s longest-running gorilla research project.
 Our research also focuses on understanding many of the unique animals and plants that share the gorillas’ forest home and providing the cutting-edge science needed to develop effective conservation strategies.

 Education is key to empowering people and creating the next generation of conservationists.
 We work directly with educational institutions in Africa and around the world to train hundreds of young scientists each year.

-We believe that working with local communities is crucial to effective and sustainable conservation.
+We believe that working with local communities is crucial for effective and sustainable conservation.
 Only when people are thriving can gorillas thrive too.
 That’s why our motto is Helping People.
 Saving Gorillas.

 The Value of